Diamonds are graded and categorized on different characteristics by the diamond industry. To know about diamonds, 4c's are like basics of diamonds.

 Here how Polish grade is measured according to GIA grading system:

-Excellent: Diamonds with Clear lustre with no to minor mark which even a 10x magnified lens can't detect comes under 'Excellent' grading scale.
+Excellent: Diamonds with Clear luster with no to minor mark which even a 10x magnifying lens can't detect comes under 'Excellent' grading scale.

 Very Good: Diamonds with few tiny marks which are difficult to see under 10x magnification comes under 'Very Good' grading scale.